 Research confirms that time spent in Nature has significant emotional and physical outcomes for people of all ages and Art is like a bridge spanning different worlds, cultures and possibilities.
-Hands-on arts education and engagement strengthens our ability to think creatively and problem-solve and opens us to new possibilities in our changing world.
-LEAP outreach workshops and education programs bring these powerful elements together.
-NeoRio education projects and community and youth art and ecology educational events offer opportunities to form new connections with the the Natural world and our public lands and issues and traditions at the heart of our communities, by experiencing and creating innovative, place-based artworks that investigate relevant natural and cultural themes.
+Hands-on arts education and community engagement strengthens our ability to think creatively and problem-solve and opens us to new possibilities in our changing world.
+LEAP outreach, workshops, field trips and education programs bring these powerful elements together.
+Our education projects and community and youth art and ecology educational events offer opportunities to form new connections with the Natural world and our public lands and issues and traditions at the heart of our communities, by experiencing and creating innovative, place-based adventures that investigate relevant natural and cultural themes.
 LEAP collaborates with the Questa School Discrict and Roots and Wings Charter School, the BLM Taos Field Office and The US Forest Service Carson District and local community members and groups for regional field trips and education opportunities.
 LEAP is also expanding its education outreach by exploring STEM themes and curriculum through collaborations with Twirl, STEMarts, The PASEO and the UNM Social Media Group.

 Cross-Pollination: Water, Waste and Community Field Trips – 2016

 Twenty-three Questa eighth-graders – taking an “Energy and the Environment” class with science teacher, Ms. Erica Zito, joined us for two days or a multi-site field trip series, focused on themes related to water and waste issues in our local community and globally.
 The field trips also introduced how art, artists and the students themselves are a part of the dialogue and could affect change around these issues.